Combat Missions: Evolution 8: Pilot Down

 Mission objective is to rescue a downed pilot before the enemy finds him.
 The pilot has ejected and still alive.
 The enemy (Shadow Squad) is looking for the pilot and they can be reinforced within 30 minutes by ground transportation.
 All teams were instructed to move to the primary extract point after pilot is secured and call headquarters for extract.
 If the primary extract point is compromised, they must move to an alternate extract point specified by headquarters.
 In each mission scenario, the primary extract point was compromised as a Shadow Squad member would shoot down the helicopter scheduled to collect the team with their hostage.

+Though Bravo team won, Taylor was medically discharged and replaced with Sirker.